unctad-ai/eregulations-mcp-server/README.md

 Gets information about a specific step within a procedure.

 Parameters:

 - `procedureId`: ID of the procedure
 - `stepId`: ID of the step within the procedure

+### `searchProcedures`

+Searches for procedures by keyword or phrase.
+Note: This currently searches related objectives based on the underlying API and may include results beyond direct procedure names.

+Parameters:

+- `keyword`: The keyword or phrase to search for

 ## Prompt Templates